Sahel Region, Burkina Faso - Things to Do in Sahel Region

 Insider Tips

-Always travel with a local guide who understands current security conditions and can facilitate cultural interactions respectfully
+Always travel with a local contact or guide familiar with current security situations and cultural protocols

 Explore Activities in Sahel Region